COP26 1-12 November 2021

-In 2015, in Paris, a big step was taken where all the member states signed up to an agreement to aim to limit warming to no more than 1.5C above pre-industrial levels (avoiding some of the most catastrophic impact, but still harming many people and ecosystems).
+In 2015, in Paris, a significant step was taken where all the member states signed up to an agreement to aim to limit warming to no more than 1.5C above pre-industrial levels (avoiding some of the most catastrophic impact, but still harming many people and ecosystems).
 However, the agreement involved very little in the way of practical commitments to decarbonise or to transfer wealth from richer, heavily polluting countries to poorer nations who are suffering the impacts of climate change.
-The pledges that were made would set our world on a course not for 1.5C warming, but a deadly 3.5C or 4C.
+However, the pledges that were made would set our world on a course not for 1.5C warming, but a deadly 3.5C or 4C.

 Find out more